Skip to main content

 Acute ethanol intoxication occurs when an individual consumes a large amount of alcohol in a short period.

 Symptoms of intoxication include slurred speech, impaired coordination, altered judgment, and, in severe cases, respiratory depression, coma, or death.
-Nurses frequently encounter patients with acute alcohol intoxication in emergency settings, and it is essential to recognize the signs and provide appropriate care.
+Nurses often encounter patients with acute alcohol intoxication in emergency settings, and it is an essential skill to be able to quickly recognize the signs and provide appropriate care.

 Alcohol poisoning is a severe form of acute intoxication that occurs when the blood alcohol concentration (BAC) reaches dangerously high levels.
 This condition can result in loss of consciousness, hypothermia, respiratory arrest, and death if not treated promptly.
-Nurses play a crucial role in identifying and managing alcohol poisoning, which often requires supportive care such as airway management, intravenous fluids, and monitoring of vital signs.
+Nurses play a key part in identifying and managing alcohol poisoning, which often requires supportive care such as airway management, intravenous fluids, and monitoring of vital signs.

 Chronic Effects of ETOH

-Chronic alcohol use can lead to a range of long-term health consequences, many of which are irreversible.
+Chronic alcohol use can lead to a number of long-term health consequences, many of which are irreversible.
 One of the most common effects is liver disease, particularly alcoholic liver disease (ALD), which includes fatty liver, hepatitis, and cirrhosis.
-ALD is a significant cause of morbidity and mortality, and nurses must be vigilant in monitoring patients with a history of chronic alcohol use for signs of liver dysfunction.
+ALD is a significant cause of morbidity and mortality, and nurses must closely monitor patients with a history of chronic alcohol use for signs of liver dysfunction.

 In addition to liver disease, chronic alcohol use is associated with an increased risk of cardiovascular disease, including hypertension, cardiomyopathy, and arrhythmias.
 Ethanol's effects on the heart and blood vessels can lead to serious complications, such as heart failure and stroke.

 Alcohol use is also linked to various types of cancer, particularly cancers of the mouth, throat, esophagus, liver, breast, and colon.
 Ethanol is classified as a Group 1 carcinogen by the International Agency for Research on Cancer (IARC), meaning it can raise the risk of developing certain cancers.
-Chronic alcohol consumption increases the likelihood of DNA damage, impairs the body's ability to absorb essential nutrients, and promotes inflammation, all of which contribute to cancer progression.
+Chronic consumption of alcohol increases the likelihood of DNA damage, impairs the body's ability to absorb essential nutrients, and promotes inflammation, all of which are contributing factors to cancer progression.

 Neurological disorders are another major consequence of chronic alcohol use.
 Prolonged exposure to ethanol can result in cognitive decline, memory loss, and neurological conditions such as Wernicke-Korsakoff syndrome, a severe disorder caused by thiamine deficiency.
 Peripheral neuropathy, characterized by nerve damage and chronic pain, is also common among individuals with long-term alcohol abuse.